ogivuk/learning/tdd-django/README.md

 File and folder structure:
 * migrations/ - contains the database migrations files.
+* static/ - contains the static files, such as CSS files.
 * templates/ - contains the templates for rendering.
 Not initially created, but Django searches this directory for templates by default.
 * models.py - contains the models that map to data stored in a database.
 * tests.py - contains the unit tests for the app.